Insights and learnings from 50 DAO token swaps

 Another approach to treasury diversification is the token swap, where two or more DAOs engage in a direct exchange of tokens, often swapping their native tokens in a DAO-to-DAO swap (D2D).
 While the initial driver is treasury diversification, token swaps can also be powerful collaboration tools, providing upside potential in a third-party organization and benefits like governance rights.

 This report draws lessons from over 50 DAO token swaps between 2021 and 2023 to identify patterns leading to successful DAO-to-DAO coordination.
-In this report's second half, the insights are used to assess the utility of DAO token swaps for Arbitrum, an Ethereum Layer 2 network and the largest DAO by token holders.

 ● Token Swaps are ecosystem enablers allowing DAOs to form alliances, share upside and costs, align governance, and hedge exposure through treasury diversification.